jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

 #### How?

 <ul>
-  <li><b>Read the error message</b><p>Then read it again.
-If the error message doesn't appear in your browser or bug tracker, check your logs.
+  <li><b>Read the error message</b><p>Read it again.
 Read the error in it's entirety.
 More often than not, the error message will point you directly to the problem and even suggest a possible solution or refer you straight to the documentation.</p>
   </li>
   <li><b>Ensure that you have sufficient familiarity with the particular function or framework</b> (RTFM)</li>
   <li>